snudurupati/azure-databricks/README.md

 # azure-databricks
-Intro to Spark in Azure Databricks
+Intro to Spark on Azure Databricks